CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "immune_mtypes": [ "mon_spider_gum" ], // list of monster immune to this field
     "intensity_levels": [
-      { "name": "shadow",  // name of this level of intensity "light_override": 3.7 } //light level on the tile occupied by this field will be set at 3.7 not matter the ambiant light.
+      { "name": "shadow",  // name of this level of intensity "light_override": 3.7 } //light level on the tile occupied by this field will be set at 3.7 not matter the ambient light.
      ],
     "bash": {
       "str_min": 1, // lower bracket of bashing damage required to bash